Alexandre50000/Syst-mes-embarqu-s-et-robotique/README.md

     - to ignore a precise file named `src/func/main.o`, simply add the folder path on a newline (simply `src/func/main.o`)
     - to ignore any file ending with .elf (like `main.elf`), simply add `*.elf`
 - To ignore the ST and the e-puck2_main-processor librairies, and all the build files, one's .gitignore should look like:
-    - either to [gitignore's content for TP1 or TP2](#gitignores-content-for-TPs-using-ST-library) if your code is using `ST library`
+    - either to [gitignore's content for TP1 or TP2](#gitignores-content-for-tps-using-st-library) if your code is using `ST library`
-    - or [gitignore's content for TP3 and following](#gitignores-content-for-TPs-using-e-puck2_main-processor-library) if your code is using `e-puck2_main-processor` library
+    - or to [gitignore's content for TP3 and following](#gitignores-content-for-tps-using-e-puck2_main-processor-library) if your code is using `e-puck2_main-processor` library

 >***
->⚠ Your code should **NEVER** use these 2 libraries simultaneously.
+>⚠ Your code should `NEVER use these 2 libraries simultaneously`.
 It is really 2 different worlds to use the low level of the STM32F4 microcontroller
 >***

 - >#### .gitignore's content for TPs using ST library